3JTek/General-Assembly-Notes/module-01/css-frameworks.md

 # CSS Frameworks

-When we are developing apps and web sites, we often have a lot to do.
-There is HTML templates to make, CSS to write and functionality to develop.
+When we develop apps and websites, we often have a lot to do.
+There are HTML templates to make, CSS to write and JavaScript functionality to develop.
 When we work in big teams often these jobs are taken care of by different developers with different specialities.

 However, when we are working in smaller teams, or on our own, the amount of work needed to get a simple idea to a point where we can begin to show other people (stakeholders, investors, etc.) can be quite overwhelming.

 However, there are plenty of resources out there to help us develop attractive sites quickly, so we can concentrate on what it is that our app or website actually does.
-This is where CSS or front-end frameworks come into play.
+This is where CSS frameworks come into play.

 Throughout this course we will focus on [Bulma](bulma.io), however, all CSS frameworks follow the same basic principals for installation and usage.

 ## Why Bulma?

 Bulma is a modern CSS framework which uses flexbox and is highly customisable.
-It is lightweight, and has no JavaScript dependencies, which means it can easily be installed in to any project, including Angular and React.
+It is lightweight and has no JavaScript dependencies, which means it can easily be installed in to any project regardless of other 3rd-party products being used.

 ## How does it work?